ctrox/csi-s3/README.md

 * Supports compression before upload (Not yet implemented in this driver)
 * Supports encryption before upload (Not yet implemented in this driver)

-*s3ql and s3backer are not recommended at this point because volume corruption can occur pretty quickly in case of an unexpected shutdown of a Kubernetes node or CSI pod.
+*s3backer is experimental at this point because volume corruption can occur pretty quickly in case of an unexpected shutdown of a Kubernetes node or CSI pod.
+The s3backer binary is not bundled with the normal docker image to keep that as small as possible.
+Use the `<version>-full` image tag for testing s3backer.

 Fore more detailed limitations consult the documentation of the different projects.